Nathan Kahan

 Nathan Kahan (born 12 February 1971 in Antwerp) is a Belgian retired middle-distance runner who specialised in the 800 metres.
 He represented his country at the 2000 Summer Olympics, as well as two World Championships.
-His best result came early in his career when he narrowly missed the final at the 1993 World Championships in Stattgart.
+His best result came early in his career when he narrowly missed the final at the 1993 World Championships in Stuttgart.

 His personal bests in the event are 1:44.96 outdoors (Nuremberg 1997) and 1:47.93 indoors (Karlsruhe 1998).

 Kahan now works as a sport psychologist.